Connect with others who understand.

 • Red meat

-Beans, peas, lentils, nuts, seeds, and leafy greens also contain amino acids and protein.
+Beans, peas, lentils, nuts, seeds, and leafy greens contain protein.
 Because these foods also have fiber, they can help prevent constipation.
 They’re a heart-healthy protein choice, especially for those with high cholesterol.

 If you don’t feel up to eating a lot of protein-rich foods, protein shakes and supplements can help you meet your body’s needs.
+You can create your own protein shake using protein powder or choose a premade protein shake from a variety of brands and flavors at the grocery store.
 For example, one member of MyLungCancerTeam shared, “I could not put anything in my mouth without gagging, so that’s when I went back to drinking Ensure.
 The secret, I found out, is to have it really cold and shake it until it’s foamy like a milkshake.
 Drink it from a glass container.
 My favorite is butter pecan.
 It would fill me up and give me some nutrition at the same time.”

 If you’re particularly lethargic or weak, ask your oncologist for a referral to a registered dietitian.
 Talking about your eating habits with a dietitian could help you brainstorm ideas and recipes to improve your nutrition.
-Along with changing the foods you eat, adjusting your meal schedule from three large meals to several small meals could make it easier to tolerate getting the nutrition your body needs.
+Along with changing the foods you eat, adjusting your meal schedule from three large meals a day to several small meals could make it easier to get the nutrition your body needs.

 The Worst Foods for Lung Cancer

-If you experience a loss of appetite or are losing weight, most health care professionals will recommend against overly restricting your diet.
+If you experience a loss of appetite or are losing weight, most health care professionals will recommend you avoid overly restricting your diet.
 When you have cancer, it’s sometimes more important to eat enough calories than to worry about every nutritional detail.

-However, some research suggests that limiting alcohol, processed meats, and refined sugar may be beneficial for people with cancer.
-Complex carbohydrates like unprocessed whole grains, fruits, vegetables, and beans will lead to a slower increase in blood sugar and provide a dose of cancer-fighting antioxidants.
+However, some research suggests that alcohol, red meat, and processed meats may raise the risk of lung cancer.
+Many oncologists also recommend minimizing refined sugar in your diet.
+Instead, try to eat complex carbohydrates like unprocessed whole grains, fruits, vegetables, and beans that will lead to a slower increase in blood sugar and provide a dose of cancer-fighting antioxidants.

-Minimize fast food and eating out at restaurants by grocery shopping regularly.
+Minimize fast food and eating out at restaurants by grocery shopping regularly, if you’re able, or by having groceries delivered.
 You don’t have to be a great cook to eat simple, healthy foods from home.
 Easy meals and snacks like oatmeal with chopped nuts, an apple with peanut butter, a yogurt parfait with fresh fruit, or veggies with hummus or guacamole can help you save money and boost your nutrient intake.

 A Note About Food Safety